Melvin D. and Valorie G. Booth School of Business

 Graduate Faculty: Casey Abington, Benjamin Blackford, Terry Coalter, Ben Collier, Tolina Fufa, Araceli Hernandez, Nigel Hoillet, Arley Larson, Chi Lo Lim, Stephen Ludwig, Janet Marta, Callie Mullins, Tiebing Shi, Deborah Toomey, James Walker, Tekle Wanorie, Tom Zweifel.

 With an MBA, one can achieve a more fulfilling career.
 Its versatility is a special advantage.
-Although an MBA is not a guaranteed ticket to success, it can provide access to many personal and professional opportunities and can help achieve greater responsibility, higher earnings, more job satisfaction and greater visibility and advancement at work and in the community.
+Although an MBA is not a guaranteed ticket to success, it can provide access to many personal and professional opportunities and can help achieve greater responsibility, higher earnings, more job satisfaction, greater visibility for career advancement opportunities and contributions in their communities.
 The MBA opens many doors.
-Because of the high value all organizations place on decision-making and problem-solving abilities, our MBA graduates are sought after by a wide variety of organizations in different segments of the economy.
+Because of the high value all organizations place on decision making and problem solving abilities, our MBA graduates are sought after by a wide variety of organizations in different segments of the economy.

 Northwest Missouri State University, through its Melvin D. and Valorie G. Booth School of Business, is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) for the offering of the following degree programs: (1) at the graduate level, for the Master of Business Administration (MBA) degree; (2) at the undergraduate level, for the Bachelor of Science (B.S.) degree with majors in accounting, finance, management information systems, business technology, business education, business economics, business management, international business and marketing.

 Applicants to Northwest Missouri State University's MBA program with a bachelor's degree in business from a regionally accredited university must have a cumulative grade point average (GPA) of 2.5 on a 4.0 scale, and one of the following: